 The above calculations were repeated with other equations relating salinity to resistivity.
-For example, Meju, (2000) studied a location where the water resistivity ( $\rho_w$ ) in ohm-m and TDS can be related by:
+For example, Meju, (2000) studied a landfill in a location where the water resistivity (ρ_w) in ohm-m and TDS were related by:

-$\rho{\rm w} = 6.12 \, ({\rm TDS})^{-1.015}$
+$$\rho_w = 6.12 \, (TDS)^{-1.015}$$

-and the final porosities were very similar.
+This equation was used in the Long Shot analysis and the final porosities were very similar to those shown in Figure 24.
 The porosity was also computed using the modified brick layer model of Schilling et al (1997).
 This gave porosity values close to that determined for Archie's Law with m = 1.
-Note that these calculations will give the lowest porosities, since they assume the highest degree of interconnection (i.e. the smallest possible amount of fluid is needed to lower the resistivity).
+Note that this calculation will give the lowest porosities, since they assume the highest degree of interconnection (i.e. the smallest possible amount of fluid is needed to lower the resistivity).

-As shown in Figure 1, the depth of the saltwater layer is expressed by the depth at which the resistivity increases at depth.
+As shown in Figure 1, the transition zone begins approximately at the depth at which resistivity begins to decrease.
+At Long Shot this occurs at 600 m depth.
+The range of inversion models shown in Figures 15 and 17 indicates this depth could be in the range 500-1000 m.
+The depth of the saltwater layer is expressed by the depth at which the resistivity increases at depth.
 This occurs because the salinity has reached the seawater value and cannot increase any more.
 Decreasing porosity below this depth causes a rise in resistivity.
-Thus the MT data show that the saltwater layer occurs at a depth of 1600 m below the Long Shot Ground Zero (Figure 23).
-Figure 15b shows the results of different inversions using varying control parameters, and indicates that the saltwater layer lies in the depth range 1400-2000 m.
+Thus the MT data show that the saltwater layer occurs at a depth of 1700 m below the Long Shot Ground Zero (Figure 24).
+Figures 15b and 17b show the results of different inversions using varying control parameters, and indicate that the saltwater layer lies in the depth range 1500-2000 m.

-A similar analysis was undertaken for the Milrow ground zero, as shown in Figure 24.
-A similar porosity-depth variation was inferred.
-At Milrow the increase in resistivity, and by inference the salt water layer, occurs at 1700 m at Milrow (Figure 24).
-Figure 15a suggests that this depth is in the range 1500-2100 m.
+A similar analysis was undertaken for the Milrow ground zero, as shown in Figure 25, and a similar porosity-depth variation was inferred.
+At Milrow the transition zone begins at 900 m depth, but could be in the range 800-1100 m.
+The increase in resistivity, and by inference the salt water layer, occurs at 1700 m at Milrow (Figure 24).
+Figures 15a and 17a suggest that this depth is in the range 1500-2100 m.

-In summary, the salinity data from boreholes close to the Milrow and Long Shot Ground Zero locations are consistent with the MT data.
-Reasonable values of porosity are required to give agreement with the predicted and observed subsurface resistivities.
-Thus the MT study confirms the hydrogeological evidence that Long Shot was detonated in fresh water and Milrow in the transition from fresh to saltwater.
+In summary, the salinity and resistivity log data from boreholes close to the Milrow and Long Shot Ground Zero locations are consistent with resistivity models derived from the MT data.
+Realistic values of porosity are required to give agreement with the predicted and observed subsurface resistivities.
+Thus the MT study confirms the hydrogeological evidence that both Long Shot and Milow were was detonated towards the upper edge of the transition zone from fresh to saltwater.

 It should be noted one potential limitation of these calculations is that borehole salinity measurements were made prior to the underground explosions, and the geophysical measurements were made afterwards.
 If the explosions caused significant changes in subsurface porosity and salinity, then this may influence the calculations.